PyottDesign/Statial-b/3d_printables/README.md

 # NOTES
-STL, Lychee and Formlabs files contain most recent versions of all parts.<br/>
+Above STL, Lychee and Formlabs zip files contain most recent versions of all parts.<br/>
 Extras folder with cutting jig and parts for left handed builds are in the STL zip file.
-Previous versions of parts are saved as individual zipped STL files in /archive/ folder.
+Previous versions of parts are saved as individual zipped STL files in the /archive/.
 <br/><br/>

 # CHANGELOG